mathandy/EarThoseChords/README.rst

 Licence
 -------

-This module is under an MIT License.
+This code is available for reuse under the Apache License.